jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/05-Test-Smartcontract-Using-Postman/README.md

  - Checking the response message we can see how the tokens has been transferred to the user indicated in the request:
    - Successfully transferred 10000 tokens from account id: oaccount~df41ed4c21da79cd7958f96f3b41fac9d9a184f5b6a08e1c4c3c7f50dddd3363 (Org-Id: eshop, User-Id: eshop_manager) to account id: oaccount~edd0445ae8efb419a78cbdcb0e7288caed9b9e4f59e5683fe8ff0c56827449c8 (Org-Id: lessee1, User-Id: lessee1_manager)

-We have executed a complex operation in three separated steps, but obviously it can be done in one single operation, just creating a custom method in the chaincode to do it atomically.
+We have executed a complex operation in three separated steps, but obviously it can be done in one single operation, just creating a custom method in the chaincode to do it atomically, which already exist in the smartcontract.
 This is quite the same we have done in the single custom method we have implemented in the FT Smartcontract:

 ```javascript
     @Validator(yup.string(), yup.string(), yup.string(), yup.string(), yup.string(), yup.number())